Arestronaut/arestronaut.github.io/_posts/2023-01-21-iOS-App-development-from-start-to-finish---Part-0.markdown

 # **🛠  What you need**
 The list of requirements is very manageable:

-• A device that runs at least MacOS 12.X*(MacBook, iMac, MacMini, ...)
+- A device that runs at least MacOS 12.X
+*(MacBook, iMac, MacMini, ...)*
+- Xcode >=13.X
-*• Xcode >=13.X *(You can download it directly from the MacOS App Store) *• Basic knowledge of the Swift programming language(All you need to know can be learned [here](https://docs.swift.org/swift-book/))
+*(You can download it directly from the MacOS App Store)*
+- Basic knowledge of the Swift programming language *(All you need to know can be learned *[*here*](https://docs.swift.org/swift-book/)*)*
-• An Apple Development account*(To deploy the app to the App Store you are going to need a paid membership, for the development a normal one is just fine)*

-If all of this is taken care of, you can start this journey.
+- An Apple Development account*(
+To deploy the app to the App Store you are going to need a paid membership, for the development a normal one is just fine)* If all of this is taken care of, you can start this journey.

 ## **🎬 Final Remark**